UoA-CARES/gymnasium_envrionments/README.md

 ### Resume (Experimental)
 The resume command allows you to continue training from a previously saved checkpoint.
 This is useful if training was interrupted or if you want to further improve a model.
 You can specify the path to the checkpoint and resume training with your desired settings.

-Note: to enable a training to be resumable you need to enable the "--save_train_checkpoints 1" when using the train command.
+Note: to enable a training to be resumable you need to enable the `--save_train_checkpoints 1` when using the train command.
 Checkpoint saving does not default to true, this is because saving a checkpoint of the memory, and training parameters increases data storage on the HD - especially for image based learning.
-This is also an experimental feature and the "resume" does not set all parameters/evnrioments to the same state as before - this will change the training outcomes, it is not a true resume command but it is useful for restarting training.
+This is also an experimental feature and the `resume` does not set all parameters/evnrioments to the same state as before - this will change the training outcomes, it is not a true resume command but it is useful for restarting training.

 ```
 python run.py resume --data_path <PATH_TO_TRAINING_DATA>